 We had two plates of these and scraped clean.

 The second sake pairing was this Nanbu Bijin Tokubetsu Junmai, with slight floral notes and a drier finishing on the palate.
 It was clean yet gentle on the creamy dishes.

-Finally, we are reaching the climax of our enjoyment.
+Finally, we are reaching the climax.

 Highlighting the Kabuke Wagyu Bowl $28, it was a hearty bowl laid with very tender beef striploin and onsen egg sprinkled with garlic chips and truffle shoyu.
-The beef was almost melt-in-the-mouth texture while the yolk was poked to reveal a glorious golden flow over the rice.
+The beef had an almost melt-in-the-mouth texture while the yolk was poked to reveal a glorious golden flow over the rice.
 I would come back for this.

 The Miso Pork $18 tended towards sweetness with strips of ginger-infused miso pork belly topped with vinaigrette-marinated pea shoots.
 The pork needed some jaw muscles to work on and it would be better if the sides (pea shoots) were lightly tossed in dressing to make it less sweet.

 Nasu Dengaku $9 was another signature dish with oven-baked egg plant prepared two ways – spread with Sake-infused Miso and Yuzu.